 First, people have to find a less expensive area to move to.
-In all likelihood this will be at a distance from the social and family support networks that they have built up and the impact of this needs careful consideration.
+In all likelihood, this will be at a distance from the social and family support networks that they have built up and the impact of this needs careful consideration.

 Also, will the move actually generate a large enough sum of money to really make a difference to their retirement income?

-Housing is regarded by many as an important part of their wealth formation, but it is clear that there are many challenges to overcome if people want to realise that asset in retirement.
+Housing is regarded by many people as an important part of their wealth formation, but it is clear that there are many challenges to overcome if people want to realise that asset in retirement.

-Government and the financial services industry have a key role to play in helping people to manage the balancing act of putting a roof over their heads and providing an income in retirement.
+The government and the financial services industry have a key role to play in helping people to manage the balancing act of putting a roof over their heads and providing an income in retirement.

 However, we need to have a much larger public discussion around the changing role of housing and our policy proposals will aim to stimulate the debate.

 Keep up to date with all the latest personal finance news and investment tips by signing up to our newsletter.